Conversion optimisation is the happy marriage of user experience and business growth.

-But if that were true, everyone would reduce their prices to £1 for every product.
+But if that were true - taking it to extremes - everyone would reduce their prices to £1 for every product.
 There may be a resulting spike in conversion rates, but you would soon go out of business.

 So, how should we think about conversion optimisation?
 A better way to describe it is growth optimisation.
 It’s the process of turning more of your website visitors into happy customers, in a sustainable way.

-Fundamentally, this is achieved through optimising the online experience, so that we remove unnecessary barriers in the way on their path to purchase.
+Fundamentally, this is achieved through optimising the online experience, so that we remove unnecessary barriers along the way on their path to purchase.

 Sounds straightforward, right?

 Well, this is where a lot of businesses come unstuck.
-There is a mindset and methodology that underpins conversion optimisation that is essential to its success.
+There is a mindset and methodology that underpins conversion optimisation which is essential to its success.

 Randomly changing features on your homepage without an understanding of what drives your users simply won’t create the results you need.
 In fact, it may make things worse.
 There are a million different things that you could change on your website, so how do you narrow down your options?